-Stan Silverman is currently associate provost, dean of Summit and University Colleges and professor of social science at The University of Akron.
+Stan Silverman is currently dean of Summit College and professor of social science at The University of Akron.

 Prior to being named dean, he served as acting chair of the Department of Counseling in the College of Education at The University of Akron.